Harry R. Truman

-lived near Mount St. Helens, an active volcano in the state of Washington, and was the owner and caretaker of Mount St. Helens Lodge at Spirit Lake near the base of the mountain.
-Truman came to fame as a folk hero in the months leading up to the volcano's 1980 eruption after refusing to leave his home despite evacuation orders.
-He was killed by a pyroclastic flow that overtook his lodge and buried the site under 150 ft of volcanic debris.
+lived near Mount St. Helens, an active volcano in the Cascade Range in the state of Washington, and was the owner and caretaker of Mount St. Helens Lodge at Spirit Lake near the base of the mountain.
+Truman came to fame as a folk hero in the weeks leading up to the volcano's 1980 eruption after refusing to leave his home despite repeated orders to evacuate.
+On May 18, 1980, Truman was killed in the cataclysmic eruption of Mount St. Helens by a pyroclastic flow that overtook his lodge and buried the site under 150 ft of volcanic debris.

 After Truman's death, his family and friends reflected on his love for the mountain.
-In 1981, Art Carney portrayed Truman in the docudrama film St. Helens.
-He was commemorated in a book by his niece, and also in various pieces of music, including songs by Headgear, Billy Jonas, and Shawn Wright and the Brothers Band.
+Actor Art Carney portrayed Truman in the docudrama film St. Helens (1981).
+Truman was commemorated in a book by his niece, and also in various pieces of music, including songs by Headgear, Billy Jonas, Penny Lew, and Shawn Wright and the Brothers Band.

 Early life

 Truman was born to foresters in Ivydale, West Virginia, in October 1896.
-He said he did not know his exact date of birth, but gave it as October 1896.
-Some noncontemporaneous sources have given his middle name as Randall, but Truman stated that he did not know his middle name, just the initial R. Truman's World War II draft registration card, dated April 27, 1942, lists his full name as "Harry Rainel Truman" and his date of birth as "Oct.
-30, 1896."
+He claimed not to know the exact day of his birth, but he eventually chose to celebrate his birthday on October 30.
+This date appears on his World War I draft registration card.
+Truman also stated that he did not know his middle name, only the initial, R; some non-contemporaneous sources have given his middle name as Randall.
+His draft card lists his middle name as Rainel.